AhmedSamir99/AhmedSamir99/README.md

 <h3 align="center">A passionate software engineer from egypt</h3>

-- 🔭 I’m currently studying in **ITI**
+- 🔭 I’m currently working as a Backend engineer using **Spring boot**

-- 🌱 I’m currently learning **Backend and Frontend Frameworks and languages NodeJs, Django , Laravel..**

 - 💬 Ask me about **problem solving , Backend problems**